Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Method

 \subsection{Self-Supervised Pose Contrastive Learning}

-\textbf{Objective.} Given the temporally aligned videos of the same exercise action, in this approach, we aim to learn richer human pose information using self-supervised contrastive learning.
+\textbf{Objective.} Given the synchronized video samples of the same exercise (\eg, BackSquat), in this approach, we aim to learn richer human pose information using self-supervised contrastive learning.
 In contrastive learning, same or similar samples are pulled together, while dissimilar samples are pushed apart \cite{chopra2005_contrastive}.
 In our case, we hypothesize that we can extend contrastive learning to learn human pose-sensitive representations.
-Particularly, we propose a self-supervised pretext task, which aims to pull together images (frames of videos) containing humans in similar poses, while pushing apart images with humans in dissimilar poses.
+Particularly, we propose a self-supervised pretext task, which aims to pull together images (frames of videos) containing humans in similar poses, while pushing apart images with humans in dissimilar poses as shown in Fig.~4 .
 Note that, this approach operates on single frame-triplets (not videos or clips) at a time.

 \textbf{Constructing triplets for contrastive learning.} Once we have the normalized barbell trajectories, for any given anchor input, $I_{\text{anc}}$, we retrieve the corresponding positive input frames with similar object elevation, $I_{\text{pos}}$, and the negative input frames with a difference in object elevation of more than a threshold value ($\delta$), $I_{\text{neg}}$, from across video instances; and subsequently build triplets of $\{I_{\text{anc}}, I_{\text{pos}}, I_{\text{neg}}\}$.
 Such triplets provide a cross-view, cross-subject, cross-video-instance self-supervisory signal that has not yet been leveraged by the existing computer vision approaches to learn pose sensitive representations.
 These triplets also offer strong, in-built data augmentations.
+A recent work \cite{ryali2021} observed that background augmentation can help increase the robustness of self-supervised learning.
+Our method not only provides such background augmentation, but also provides foreground augmentation in terms of appearance (clothing, body type, gender, etc.).
 We term our approach Cross-View Cross-Subject Pose Contrastive learning (CVCSPC).